comworkio/comwork-cloud-wiki/sizing_pricing.md

 |Additional costs|Network, comwork api cost...|1,7    |
 |Max number hours per months|24 hours * 31 days (max)|744    |
 |VAT   |20% French VAT|1,2    |

+## Additional services

+Here's non-mandatory services we can provide:

+* Email services: our email API that ensuire 40 000 mails / month for 15 euros[^1] / months.
+This API is based on [sendgrid.com](https://www.sendgrid.com), we can give you an http endpoint or a SMTP connection.

+[^1]: for the UE countries, a French VAT of 20% will be applied.

 ## Contact / subscription